sepp1399/DataScience/README.md

 # Data Science Analysis Repository

 Welcome to the Data Science Analysis Repository.
-This repository is dedicated to hosting various data science analyses performed in English.
+This repository is dedicated to hosting various data science analyses.
 Here you will find a collection of notebooks, scripts, and reports covering a wide range of topics and techniques in data science.

 ## Contents